csharpfritz/csharp_with_csharpfritz/sessions/Season-08/0801-VisualStudio/README.md

 - `Previous Mouse Button` to navigate to the previous code location
 - `Next Mouse Button` to navigate to the next code location
 - `Ctrl+M M` to collapse / expand the current block of code

+Hold Alt while selecting lines vertically to select a block of code and work with all of it at once

 ### Bookmarks